• Europes biggest bike selection

 Ergon SM Women

-The Ergon SM Women is the ideal saddle for women who are looking for a comfortable saddle that will not interfere with their performance, even on more technical trails.
-The saddle is curved upwards and is well padded where your sit bones will rest on the seat to provide the best support and comfort.
-It also has a cut out to relieve pressure.
+The Ergon SM Women is ideal for women looking for a comfortable saddle that will not interfere with their performance, even on more technical trails.
+The saddle is curved upwards and well padded, where your sit bones will rest on the seat to provide the best support and comfort.
+It also has a cutout to relieve pressure.

 Syncros Savona V1.5 Cut Out